MDAYYAN-007/Machine_Learning_Documentary/README.md

 # 🎥 Machine Learning Documentary

-Welcome to the **Machine Learning Documentary** project, a collaborative effort between [PrajnaEP](https://github.com/PrajnaEP) and [MDAYYAN-007](https://github.com/MDAYYAN-007).
+Welcome to the **Machine Learning Documentary** project, a collaborative effort between [Prajna EP](https://github.com/PrajnaEP) and [Mohammed Dayyan](https://github.com/MDAYYAN-007).
 This project is dedicated to providing a comprehensive introduction to the world of **Machine Learning (ML)** using Jupyter Notebooks.
 We aim to explain the core concepts of ML, explore key algorithms, and present real-world use cases.

 ## 📚 Project Overview